 The Communication on a Community immigration policy emphasises that more information is needed about migration flows and patterns of migration into and out of the EU.
-The
+The Communication on asylum states that establishing and implementing the common European asylum system requires an in-depth analysis on the scale of migratory flows, their origins, as well

-&lt;sup>270 See F.II.1. above.
+&lt;sup>236 See F.II.1. above.

-&lt;sup>271 Communication from the Commission to the Council and the European Parliament on a community immigration policy (COM(2000) 757 final, 22.11.2000).
+Communication from the Commission to the Council and the European Parliament on a community immigration policy (COM(2000) 757 final, 22.11.2000).